Blendify/blender-manual/blender_docs/manual/render/cycles/settings/scene/render/motion_blur.rst

 .. warning::

-   An object modifier setup that changes mesh topology over time will cause severe problems.
+   An object modifier setup that changes mesh topology over time can not render deformation motion blur correctly.
+Deformation blur should be disabled for such objects.

    Common examples of this are animated Booleans, Deformation before Edge Split, Remesh, Skin or Decimate modifiers.